hossein1387/BARVINN/docs/design.rst

   This figure illustrates an MVU block diagram.

 :numref:`mvu_arch` illustrates the block diagram of an MVU.
-Each MVU is consist of a Matrix Vector Product unit (MVP), Collision Detection Read Unit (CDRU), Collision Detection Write Unit (CDWU), activation ram, weight ram and a set of machine learning specific blocks such as quantizers, scaler units and pooling unit that can be switched on or off (technically, data will pass through all of these blocks and the user should provide proper configuration to bypass the functionality.
-For instance for `scaler` unit, if there is no need to scale the output, the user should write `1s` in scaler rams) depending on the job configuration.
-As it can be seen in :numref:`mvu_arch`, at each clock cycle, an MVU word (64 bits) is read from the activation ram.
-At the same time, a long word of 4096 bits (64 by 64 ) is read from weight ram.
-This is then fed into MVP unit which can perform matrix-vector product in one clock cycle.
+Each MVU is consist of a Matrix Vector Product unit (MVP), Collision Detection Read Unit (CDRU), Collision Detection Write Unit (CDWU), activation RAM, weight RAM and a set of machine learning specific blocks such as quantizers, scaler units and pooling unit that can be switched on or off (technically, data will pass through all of these blocks and the user should provide proper configuration to bypass the functionality.
+For instance for `scaler` unit, if there is no need to scale the output, the user should write `1s` in scaler RAMs) depending on the job configuration.
+As it can be seen in :numref:`mvu_arch`, at each clock cycle, an MVU word (64 bits) is read from the activation RAM.
+At the same time, a long word of 4096 bits (64 by 64 ) is read from weight RAM.
+This is then fed into MVP unit which can perform one binary matrix-vector product each clock cycle.
 Depending on the precision configuration register (take a look at MVU_CSR_REG_TABLE_ for detailed register configuration for each MVU), multiple words will be read from weight and data memory to perform bit-serial multiplication.

 :numref:`mvu_bit_slice` illustrates bit-serial operation in MVU.
-As it can be seen, an MVU data word of size 64 bit is read from data ram.
+As it can be seen, an MVU data word of size 64 bit is read from data RAM.
 This will be fed into 64 bit-serial multiplication blocks.
 Each of these blocks performs a dot product between the two vectors. :numref:`mvu_bit_slice` shows only one bit-slice operation in the MVU, however, in reality, there are 64 modules that perform the same task on input data but with different weight vectors.
 For more information on MVU bit-serial operation, please refer to "Bit-Slicing FPGA Accelerator for Quantized Neural Networks" by O. Bilaniu et al.

 .. figure:: _static/mvu_bitslice_ops.png